 M.A. in French (Free-Standing)

-The requirements (courses and Mater's essay) for the free-standing M.A. degree are outlined below.
+The requirements (courses and Master's essay) for the free-standing M.A. degree are outlined below.
 Students may attend full-time or part-time.
-We encourage full-time students to complete the degree in 12 months (2 semesters, plus one summer).
 Part-time students must complete all requirements for the free-standing M.A. degree within four years.
 Students in the free-standing M.A. program may apply for admissions to the Ph.D. program, but their applications are reviewed together with all other current applications to the Ph.D. program.